lamps-wg/automation-keyusages/draft-brockhaus-lamps-automation-keyusages.md

 Changes from 00 -> 01:

-* Updated last paragraph of Section 1
+* Updated last paragraph of Section 1 addressing WG adoption comments by Rich and Russ

+* Updated name and OID of ASN.1 module

 draft-brockhaus-lamps-automation-keyusages version 00: